Computing twists of hyperelliptic curves: Introduction

-By a curve $C/k$ we mean an irreducible, connected, projective variety of dimension 1 defined over a field $k$.
-We denote by $\Aut(C)$ the group of geometric automorphisms of $C$, that is, the group of automorphisms of $C \times_k {\overline{k}}$.
+By a curve $C/k$ we mean an irreducible, geometrically connected, projective variety of dimension 1 defined over a field $k$.
+We denote by $\Aut(C)$ the group of geometric automorphisms of $C$, that is, the group of automorphisms of $C \times_k {\overline{k}}$, and if $L/k$ is a field extension we denote by $\Aut_L(C)$ the group of automorphisms of $C$ defined over $L$.